Aaronlb912/pasteproof/README.md

 4. Select the `manifest.json` file from `.output/firefox-mv2` directory

-The Paste Proof icon should now appear in your browser's toolbar, and the content script will be active on webpages.
+The PasteProof icon should now appear in your browser's toolbar, and the content script will be active on webpages.

 > **Note:** For detailed Firefox setup and compatibility information, see [FIREFOX_COMPATIBILITY.md](./FIREFOX_COMPATIBILITY.md)